 If you know the difference between “quick-service” and “fast casual” …

 And if you know how important small business franchisees are to individual communities and the broader economy …

 … Then the National Council of Chain Restaurants is the place to connect, learn and share with people just like you.

 For more than 40 years, NCCR has worked to advance a public policy agenda that serves restaurant businesses and the millions of Americans employed by restaurants.
-Key issues include the Renewable Fuel Standard (food commodity costs), health care reform, swipe fees, immigration reform, tax reform and labor/management policy.
+Key issues include the Renewable Fuel Standard (food commodity costs), health care reform, swipe fees, immigration reform, tax reform and labor/management policies like overtime.

 News & Resources

 NRF’s SmartBrief is a daily roundup of the latest retail and chain restaurant news.
 Each email provides a concise summary of the day’s most important stories.
 Preview the latest issue and subscribe to the newsletter.